alexcsia/Hangman-Website/docs/threat-model.md

 Risk: man-in-the-middle attacks (MITM), flooding (DoS/DDoS), Cross-site Scripting (XSS).
 Mitigation:
 WebSocket Secure (wss://) is used to encrypt communication between the client and server, ensuring that messages cannot be intercepted or manipulated by attackers.

-To be implemented soon:
--rate-limiting or message throttling on WebSocket events to prevent flooding and DoS attacks.
+Rate-limiting for the WebSocket chatMessage event to prevent flooding and DoS attacks.

 Chat Feature: